Dialects

 「方言」- To Kill a Mockingbird|

-The author, Harper Lee, writes many of the words the way the characters speak them.
-For example, she leaves the final "G" off words, as in nothin' and tellin'. |
+The author, Harper Lee, writes many of the words the way the characters speak them. |

 |